Secret Love Song

-"Secret Love Song" is a song released by British girl group Little Mix, featuring guest vocals from singer-songwriter Jason Derulo.
+"Secret Love Song" is a song released by British girl group Little Mix, featuring guest vocals from American singer-songwriter Jason Derulo.
 It was released as the third single from the group's third studio album, Get Weird, by Syco Records and Columbia Records.
 The single was co-written by Derulo along with Jez Ashurst, Emma Rohan, and Tich.
 It is a slow ballad consisting of pounding bass and melancholic strings.
-It was met with mixed reviews from music critics, who praised the group for their vocal performance.
+It was met with mixed reviews from music critics, with some praising the group's vocal performances and its emotional depth, while others deemed it cheesy and overly sentimental, and criticized Derulo's involvement.

-Secret Love Song is a pop-inspired ballad, with lyrics that is about unrequited and forbidden love, and has been interpreted in different ways, with Derulo's verse being about his personal experience of having a real-life affair.
+"Secret Love Song" is a pop-inspired ballad, with lyrics that is about unrequited and forbidden love, and has been interpreted in different ways, with Derulo's verse being about his personal experience of having a real-life affair.
 The song has come to be regarded as a gay anthem, and has been cited as helping people to deal with their own sexuality and feelings.
 The group have since dedicated "Secret Love Song" to the LGBTQ+ community, with a pride flag being displayed in the background after each performance.

 On the UK Singles Chart, the song peaked at number six, becoming the group's eighth top-ten single in the country.
 It reached the top twenty of the charts within Australia, Ireland, New Zealand, and Lebanon.
 It has become one of the group's best-selling singles and one of the best-selling girl group singles in the United Kingdom.
 A second version of the single without Derulo, titled "Secret Love Song, Pt II", is included on the deluxe edition of Get Weird.
 The song received renewed attention in 2022 after becoming viral on the video-sharing social platform, TikTok.